giggiox/fork-telemetry/README.md

-Code and data for a open source mtb suspension telemetry system.
+Code and data for an open source mtb suspension telemetry system.
 Details on [luigicennini.it/en/projects/fork-telemetry/](https://luigicennini.it/en/projects/fork-telemetry/)